Reviewing SiteOne Landscape Supply (NYSE:SITE) and F45 Training (NYSE:FXLV)

 |2.71

-SiteOne Landscape Supply currently has a consensus target price of $184.50, indicating a potential downside of 9.04%.
-F45 Training has a consensus target price of $20.29, indicating a potential upside of 42.56%.
+SiteOne Landscape Supply currently has a consensus price target of $184.50, indicating a potential downside of 9.83%.
+F45 Training has a consensus price target of $20.29, indicating a potential upside of 39.71%.
 Given F45 Training’s stronger consensus rating and higher possible upside, analysts plainly believe F45 Training is more favorable than SiteOne Landscape Supply.

 Profitability